kausikd1999/CICD_Project2/README.md

 	•	Access Jenkins at http://my-ec2-public-ip:8080 in your web browser.
 	•	Follow the setup wizard to complete the installation.
 	•	Install necessary plugins such as Git, Docker, Kubernetes, etc., from the Jenkins dashboard.

-3. Setting Up Docker on AWS
-Installing Docker
-	•	Install Docker on your AWS EC2 instance:
+Install Docker on your AWS EC2 instance:
 	•	SSH into your EC2 instance.
 	•	Followed Docker's official installation guide for Amazon Linux or Ubuntu.

-4. Setting Up Kubernetes on AWS
+3. Setting Up Kubernetes on AWS
 Installing Kubernetes (EKS)
 Set up a Kubernetes cluster using Amazon EKS:
-	•	Follow AWS EKS documentation to create a cluster.
+        •       Create IAM user.
-	•	Configure kubectl to access your EKS cluster.
+        •       Assign all the needed policies in order to create EKS cluster.
+	•	Access the instance and install CLI like AWSCLI, KUBECTL, EKSCTL.
+	•	Create cluster by eksctl & use iam-oidc-provider to get/assume IAM roles.
+	•	With eksctl create how many worker nodes needed and set other conditions.

-5. Setting Up SonarQube on AWS
+4. Setting Up SonarQube on AWS
 Installing SonarQube
-	•	Deploy SonarQube on AWS EC2 instance:
+Deploy SonarQube on AWS EC2 instance using Docker:
 	•	Launch an EC2 instance for SonarQube.
+Install Docker on your AWS EC2 instance:
+	•	SSH into your EC2 instance.
+	•	Followed Docker's official installation guide for Amazon Linux or Ubuntu.
 	•	Install SonarQube using official installation instructions.
+	•	Setup SonarQube Container and run.
+Install Trivy:
+	•	Follow Trivy File System Scanner Documentaion.

-6. Setting Up Nexus Repository Manager on AWS Installing Nexus
+5. Setting Up Nexus Repository Manager on AWS Installing Nexus
 Deploy Nexus Repository Manager on AWS EC2 instance:
 	•	Launch an EC2 instance for Nexus.
+Install Docker on your AWS EC2 instance:
+	•	SSH into your EC2 instance.
+	•	Followed Docker's official installation guide for Amazon Linux or Ubuntu.
 	•	Install Nexus using official installation instructions.
+	•	Setup Nexus Container and run.

+6. CI/CD Pipeline
+Start this step after all the housekeeping in Jenkins Stages to be mentioned in Pipeline:
+	•	Git Checkout
+	•	Compile
+	•	Test
+	•	Trivy Scan File System
+	•	SonarQube Analysis
+	•	Build
+	•	Deploy Artifacts to Nexus
+	•	Build & Tag Docker Image
+	•	Trivy Scan Image
+	•	Publish Docker Image
+	•	Deploy to k8s
+	•	Verify Deployment

+7. RBAC Setup in EKS Cluster & Continuous Deployment to K8s:
+	•	Create Service Account
+	•	create new namespace
+	•	Create a yml file to assign role & resource
+	•	Assign this role to service account and bind this role to service account
+	•	Create a yml file for authentication & apply it and retrieve the token
+	•	add credential to Jenkins and that will be used in pipeline to deploy to k8s.

-7. Setting Up Prometheus and Grafana on AWS for Monitoring Installing Prometheus
+6. Setting Up Prometheus, Blackbox exporter, Node exporter and Grafana on AWS for Monitoring Install Prometheus for monitoring AWS:
-	•	Install Prometheus for monitoring and metrics scraping on AWS:
+	•	Install and connect Blackbox exporter, Node exporter with Prometheus.
-	•	Deploy Prometheus on an EC2 instance or use managed services like Amazon CloudWatch.
-	•	Installing Grafana
+Installing Grafana:
-	•	Deploy Grafana for visualization and monitoring on AWS:
-	•	Install Grafana on an EC2 instance or use managed services like AWS Managed Grafana.
+	•	Install Grafana on an EC2 instance.
+	•	Connect Prometheus with Grafana.

 Conclusion:
 This CI/CD Pipeline Project harnesses the power of leading DevOps tools and practices to create a streamlined, efficient, and reliable software delivery process.
 By integrating GitHub, Jenkins, Docker, Kubernetes, SonarQube, Nexus, Prometheus, and Grafana, this project ensures that code is built, tested, and deployed seamlessly while maintaining high standards of code quality and application performance.